 To truly experience the magic of the midsummer’s night, Latvians leave the cities and head to the countryside to celebrate.
 These are the most important summer solstice traditions:

 One of the most beautiful midsummer customs is making and wearing wreaths from wildflowers.
-The usual choice for girls’ flower crowns are daisies, cornflowers, and clover.
+The usual choice for ladies’ flower crowns are daisies, cornflowers, and clover.
 But, as the saying goes, everything that grows on midsummer can be used! (in Latvian: visa laba Jāņu zāle) In turn, men can wear crowns made from oak leaves.
 To make it even more fun, at the end of the midsummer celebrations the wildflower wreath can be used for some fortunetelling (more on that below).

 Cheese & beer